angezid/advanced-mark.js/doc/doc_v3/options.md

 So, be aware of possible performance issue, when setting option `staticRanges: false`.

 ### `rangeAcrossElements` option
-This option allows creating a single range for matches located across elements when using the Highlight API with `acrossElements` (`markRanges()` API does not require this) option.
+This option allows creating a single range for matches located across elements when using the Highlight API with the `acrossElements` (`markRanges()` API does not require this) option.
 **Note** that the `filter` callback's first parameter is an array of text node(s) containing a match instead of a text node.

 When it is set to `false`, the number of `StaticRange/Range` objects is equal to the number of marked elements (the library creates a `StaticRange/Range` object instead of creating an element).